Quotes from Essay:

 The functioning essence of conservatism is the act of conserving.
 Why should we conserve the past?
 The conservative claim about knowledge is, literally, the only justification of the existence of traditional conservatism.
 Nobody argues that we should conserve the past because it brings us incorrect knowledge or because making our heritage live in the present will destroy the society in which we live.
 All arguments that we should conserve some aspect of our inheritance from the past are grounded in an understanding that our heritage communicates useful knowledge or an understanding of how to live that is life affirming in some way.
 The knowledge of what it means to live well has been in development for millennia and the conservative mind wants to access to that valuable history in the present.
 This brings into focus, a defining problem within conservatism in the United States.

 If the only justification for the existence of conservatism is related to its claims about knowledge, and these claims about knowledge demand that we pay rigorous attention to the details and history of our own heritage, then our only possibility for being conservatives is to participate in what turns out to be the defining conservative act.
 That act is to pay high quality attention to learning of our heritage, which involves interpreting our heritage, heeding the enduring moral truths, allowing ancient principles and well established traditions to have a say in the present, and using what we learn of our inheritance to assess the present.
 The closure of the defining act is to make a choice about what should be conserved and then to act to conserve it.
 The failure of many conservatives to even be self-aware of the necessity to make conservative choices in light of the knowledge of our heritage is a defining failure of conservatism in the United States.
-The less we pay attention to our heritage, the less we choose what is valuable from our own heritage and act to conserve it, the less conservatism is realistically defined in terms of being a living reality in the United States.
+The less we pay attention to our heritage and the less we choose what is valuable from our own heritage and act to conserve it, then the less conservatism will be realistically defined in terms of being a living reality in the United States.
 This defining failure has resulted in the extraordinary disconnection of modern conservative political thought from our own heritage and the loss of power to conserve anything.
 If we do not understand our own heritage, we cannot use it to assess the present.
 If our heritage plays no role in assessing our nation's issues and evaluating the pronouncements of our leaders then we have no genuine conservative stand at all.
 If we have no real conservative stand at all, then we fall prey to every fake conservative pretender.
 The failure of many conservatives to bring forth the defining essence of conservatism in their thinking, choosing, and living has resulted in the severe distortion that is popular unprincipled conservatism.

 An irony of conservatism in the U.S. today is that unprincipled conservatives now employ what a traditional conservative perspective could describe as a liberal epistemology in their assessments of political and social issues.
 The knowledge of traditional moral understandings and time tested conventions and practices have lost relevance as unprincipled conservatives support every novel idea and theoretical strategy of their leaders because they are functioning as passive consumers, who know only the desire to win in the present moment.
 Our heritage is never consulted in a conservatively principled manner when the concocted theoretical abstractions of how to win an election are the only focus of unprincipled, marketing obsessed, conservatives.
 To simply act as a consumer, choosing from the political menu that has been prepared for us, purchasing our choice with a vote then proceeding to blindly support that purchase no matter what, calls for the rejection of reasoning about our own heritage.
 The conservative mind is not the mind of the consumer sheep or the party parrot.
 The valuable moral principles, knowledge, and traditions of the past are being drowned in a flag colored bathtub filled with irrelevant marketing hype.
 Winning, as an end in itself, has become more important than truth.
 It has even been implied by some self-proclaimed representatives of conservatism that truth does not exist and can be replaced by "alternative facts" at the whim of the party.
 The rejection of the concept of truth is as anti-conservative as it gets.
 Who needs the time tested traditions of our heritage?
 We have an alternative tradition and heritage that we just made up!
 Conservative pretenders inhabit a lot of the political landscape in the United States.
 These pretenders believe they can just spit any foolish and immoral thing into the face of the U.S. public without any reverence at all for the moral truths, customs, conventions, and prescriptions that are the legacy of our esteemed heritage.
 That they are getting away with this bald defacing of conservative thought is a warning signal to us that traditional conservatism is dying in the United States.

 Fitting right in with William F. Buckley's criticism of the liberal "social engineers", conservative leaders determine what is true and false at the voting booth because winning matters more than our heritage.
 In an apparent wish to outdo the "liberals", we see conservative leaders rushing to spend big.
 Many conservative leaders want to spend big money in the context of big government.
 Living up to a traditional conservative criticism of liberals, modern conservative leaders act as if they despise local governance and the voluntary community of local citizens, which has been a time tested ideal of traditional conservatism (see Kirk's 8th principle).
-National conservative leaders carelessly toss the traditional conservative principle of favoring local governance and the voluntary role of individual citizens in their community into the trash as they engage a mad rush to put as much power as possible in hands of as few people as possible (also departing from Kirk's 9th principle).
+National conservative leaders carelessly toss the traditional conservative principle of favoring local governance and the voluntary role of individual citizens in their community into the trash as they engage a mad rush to put as much power as possible into the hands of as few people as possible (also departing from Kirk's 9th principle).
 The pseudo-conservative leaders of today have replaced the need for conservative principles and for conservative minds capable of taking heritage seriously with the need for dog whistles and pavlovian slobbering.

 The conservative mind has no loyalty to pretenders just because they use the word "conservative" or any other favored terminology.
 The conservative mind, precisely to the extent that it is a conservative mind, only has loyalty to the ideal of working to make sure the legacies of our heritage have a real say in the present.
 The only way to engage such work is to be knowledgeable about our heritage enough to choose that which we believe should be conserved.
 Then we must allow our knowledge and our choices to shape how we assess the personal, social and political issues of our time.
 When we forsake our own knowledge of our own heritage in exchange for any new thing that serves an intemperate lust to win by any means, conservatism dies in forgetful ignorance.
 Unprincipled conservatives, who are this severely disconnected from a detailed, life affirming knowledge of their own heritage are unable to function fully as a conservative.
 The extraordinarily rich heritage of our civilization has much of value to say about how to live well and how to govern.
-Unfortunately, the cartoonish memes of the present hour have become a replacement for the thousands of years of human experience that made up our heritage, informed our religious understandings, and created the structure of our country.
+Unfortunately, the cartoonish memes of the present hour have become a replacement for the thousands of years of human experience that make up our heritage, inform our religious and philosophical understandings, and have created the principled structure of our country.
 We have traded in a vast heritage for cartoon memes and junk talk.
 If we learn to think like a cartoon, we will die like a cartoon.
 The death of conservatism in the United States is not being boldly announced with the trumpets of angels.
 Conservatism is slowly dying to the sound of a sitcom laugh track as conservative identified people pay more attention to the irrelevant distractions of the present than they give to the enduring moral truths of the heritage they claim to want to conserve.
 It is time for all conservatives to seriously think about the question, "What do you want to conserve?"